-If you are looking for the best Mac data recovery software to get back your accidentally deleted or lost files, here’s the place for you.
+If you are looking for the best Mac data recovery software to retrieve accidentally deleted or lost files, here’s the place for you.

 We understand how frustrating and desperate it can be when you couldn’t find some important files saved on your Mac computer or an external drive.
 Those files are so precious that you can’t afford to lose them for whatever reason.

-We tested more than 30 data recovery software on our MacBooks, and picked the best ones we thought are worth your time trying — though you probably know that your success rate may vary.
+We tested more than 30 data recovery software on our MacBooks and picked the best ones we thought are worth your time trying — though your success rate may vary.